 Learning Strategies 10 is a regular credit course designed to teach students the skills and strategies to become independent and lifelong learners.
 The goal for students is to gain a better understanding of themselves as learners and to demonstrate and apply appropriate learning strategies in all subject and curriculum areas.
 There are daily minilessons that include assignments and projects to help students practice and further develop skills and habits in the areas of Organization, Transitioning Literacy, Numeracy, Awareness of Self and Others.
 There is also time available for students to work independently on their other course work.
-Students requesting this course must be recommended by their school's Teaching Support Test (TST) in collaboration with subject teachers and parent/guardian.
+Students requesting this course must be recommended by their Student Planning Team (SPT) in collaboration with subject teachers and parent/guardian.